Hulme Crescents: Abandonment

+Burglaries in the estate were so frequent that resident Mick Hucknall of Simply Red slept with an axe by his bed; film critic Mark Kermode was burgled so often he had a security door fitted—it was taken off its hinges and stolen.
+"Violence, muggings, poverty" were rife.

 Demolition

 In 1991, the government provided Manchester with £31 million to revive housing stock.
 It was decided that a tabula rasa approach was required and the entire Hulme Crescents were demolished from 1993 to 1995.